David Mabuza: Alleged political violence

-Mabuza has consistently denied involvement in the assassinations, and, as of 2022, the allegations had never been prosecuted or proven.
+Mabuza consistently denied involvement in the assassinations, and, as of 2022, the allegations had never been prosecuted or proven.
 In 2016, he told a journalist, "One day, people will get clarity when they lay hands on privileged information I have about the political murders...
 This individual bought people to kill people and allege that I killed them.
 They wanted me arrested... to be out of the way."

 In 2017, ahead of the ANC's 54th National Conference, Mathews Phosa told eNCA that Mabuza had a "private army" in Mpumalanga.
 He said the "private army" carried weapons, disrupted ANC meetings, and otherwise sought to intimidate local ANC members who did not support Mabuza's political agenda.
 He made the allegation in connection with a video that had surfaced of gunmen firing shots recklessly at a gathering, apparently in Mpumalanga; Phosa said that the men were connected to Mabuza.
 Mabuza and the provincial ANC denied Phosa's allegation.
 At the time, Phosa was instituting a court challenge against the Mpumalanga ANC, believing that there had been improper conduct in the process by which it had nominated candidates for election at the 54th National Conference.